lmorg/murex/docs/commands/read.md

 * [`cast`](../commands/cast.md):
   Alters the data-type of the previous function without altering its output
 * [`err`](../commands/err.md):
-  Print a line to the STDERR
+  Print a line to the stderr
 * [`out`](../commands/out.md):
-  Print a string to the STDOUT with a trailing new line character
+  Print a string to the stdout with a trailing new line character
 * [`tout`](../commands/tout.md):
-  Print a string to the STDOUT and set it's data-type
+  Print a string to the stdout and set it's data-type
 * [`tread`](../commands/tread.md):
   `read` a line of input from the user and store as a user defined *typed* variable (deprecated)
 * [`|>` Truncate File](../parser/file-truncate.md):